nexusdev/devenv-docker/README.md

 - inotifytools
 - All of Nexus' Github repositories
 - An FTP server
-- A unprivileged "dev" user
+- A unprivileged default user

 The image is based on [a stripped-down Ubuntu distribution](https://github.com/phusion/baseimage-docker) and may also contain